-F8 1.6 The MAC Registry will record and store historic compliance and complaints/reviews/fraud activities.
-Important F9 REPORTING AND DATA ANALYT ICS S10, S11, S12 F9 1.1 The MAC Registry allows Registrar Staff Users to generate user defined reports on all data fields.
-Must have Mandatory F9 1.2 TR 84,98 The MAC Registry can generate reports for a specified point in time or over a defined period.
-Important TR 49,50,51,98 F9 1.3 The MAC Registry is to be able to auto-generate specified reports at specified times.
-Desirable TR 98 F9 1.4 The MAC Registry is to be able to capture and maintain metadata e.g., field definitions.
+REQUIREMENT REFERENCE MAC REGISTRY FUNCTIONAL REQUIREMENTS RELATIVE REGULATION IMPORTANCE REGULATION F8 1.6 The MAC Registry will record and store historic compliance and complaints/reviews/fraud activities.
+Important F9 REPORTING AND DATA ANALY TICS S10, S11, S12 F9 1.1 The MAC Registry allows Registrar Staff Users to generate user defined reports on all data fields.
+TR 84,98 Mandatory F9 1.2 The MAC Registry can generate reports for a specified point in time or over a defined period.
+TR 49,50,51,98 Important F9 1.3 The MAC Registry is to be able to auto-generate specified reports at specified times.
+TR 98 Desirable F9 1.4 The MAC Registry is to be able to capture and maintain metadata e.g., field definitions.
 Important F9 1.5 The MAC Registry is to allow the Registrar to link and integrate MAC Registry data with data from the Registrar's other business systems (e.g., financial management system, customer relationship management system, etc).
-Desirable TR 74,93 F9 1.6 The MAC Registry is to allow Registrar Staff Users to access a library of standard reports and queries in the MAC Registry.
+TR 74,93 Desirable F9 1.6 The MAC Registry is to allow Registrar Staff Users to access a library of standard reports and queries in the MAC Registry.
 TR 98 Desirable F9 1.7 The MAC Registry is to allow Registrar Staff Users to run automated data cleansing on data sets.
-Desirable F10 QUALITY ASSURANCE & FRAU D CC ONTROL S10 F10 1.1 The MAC Registry is to allow transactions to be selected for audit by designated Registrar Staff Users.
+Desirable F10 QUALITY ASSURANCE & FRA JD CC NTROL S10 F10 1.1 The MAC Registry is to allow transactions to be selected for audit by designated Registrar Staff Users.
 This is to include selection of specific cases, selection of a random subset of cases or selection of a subset of cases based on adjustable parameters.
 Important F10 1.2 The MAC Registry is to have the ability to search for Users/transactions that meet a set of characteristics specified by a Registrar Staff User.
-The Must have Mandatory
+The Mandatory

-Users/Applications search will be across the MAC Registry's data holdings and where required, utilise MAC Registry APIs (Application Program Interfaces) to search and retrieve Users/Application information from the Registrar's other business system such as a CRM (Customer Relationship Management) or a Financial Management System.
-TR 85 1.3 The MAC Registry will provide the capability to examine and audit every interaction with the MAC Registry (i.e., every step of every transaction or interaction with the MAC Registry will be collected including information and material previously entered and deleted by Users).
-TR 95 Important • 1.1 The MAC Registry is to ensure the internal workflow for Registrar Staff Users functions according to Business Rules.
-Desirable 1.2 The MAC Registry is to provide workflow management for all functions necessary to manually register an account, perform a search, create/amend/remove a security interest including capability for preview of any letters/correspondence generated as part of the workflow.
-Must haveMandatory 1.3 The MAC Registry is to allow authorised Registrar Staff Users to update the Registrar's organisation structure, delegation rules, responsibilities, and tasks assignment.
-Desirable 1.4 Designated Registrar Staff Users can check that jobs are actively progressing through the defined processing workflow and have not become stalled, lost, or incorrectly work flowed.
-Desirable SYSTE EM UPDATES 2.1 The MAC Registry will allow for parameters to be amended and adjusted to accommodate practice, policy, and legislative changes.
-TR 86 Must have Mandatory 1.1 1.2 1.3 1.4 and where required, utilise MAC Registry APIs (Application Program Interfaces) to search and retrieve Users/Application information from the Registrar's other business system such as a CRM (Customer Relationship Management) or a Financial Management System.
-TR 85 1.3 The MAC Registry will provide the capability to examine and audit every interaction with the MAC Registry (i.e., every step of every transaction or interaction with the MAC Registry (i.e., every step of every transaction or and material previously entered and deleted by Users).
-TR 95 REGISTRAR'S WORKFLOW PROCESSING / WORK-LOAD MANAGEMENT 1.1 The MAC Registry is to ensure the internal workflow for Registrar Staff Users functions according to Business Rules.
-1.2 The MAC Registry is to provide workflow management for all functions necessary to manually register an account, perform a search, create/amend/remove a security interest including capability for preview of any letters/correspondence generated as part of the workflow.
-1.3 The MAC Registry is to allow authorised Registrar Staff Users to update the Registrar's organisation structure, delegation rules, responsibilities, and tasks assignment.
-1.4 Designated Registrar Staff Users can check that jobs are actively progressing through the defined processing workflow and have not become stalled, lost, or incorrectly work flowed.
-SYSTEM UPDATES 2.1 The MAC Registry will allow for parameters to be amended and adjusted to accommodate practice, policy, and legislative changes.
+REQUIREMENT REFERENCE Ξ MAC REGISTRY FUNCTIONAL REQUIREMENTS Users/Applications search will be across the MAC Registry's data holdings and where required, utilise MAC Registry APIs (Application Program Interfaces) to search and retrieve Users/Application information from the Registrar's other business system such as a CRM (Customer Relationship Management) or a Financial Management System.
+RELATIVE IMPORTANCE REGULATION F10 1.3 TR 85 The MAC Registry will provide the capability to examine and audit every interaction with the MAC Registry (i.e., every step of every transaction or interaction with the MAC Registry will be collected including information and material previously entered and deleted by Users).
+TR 95 Important F11 ENABLERS EGISTRAR'S WORKFLOW PROCESSING / WORKLOAD ANAGEMENT F11 1.1 The MAC Registry is to ensure the internal workflow for Registrar Staff Users functions according to Business Rules.
+Desirable F11 1.2 The MAC Registry is to provide workflow management for all functions necessary to manually register an account, perform a search, create/amend/remove a security interest including capability for preview of any letters/correspondence generated as part of the workflow.
+Mandatory F11 1.3 The MAC Registry is to allow authorised Registrar Staff Users to update the Registrar's organisation structure, delegation rules, responsibilities, and tasks assignment.
+Desirable F11 1.4 Designated Registrar Staff Users can check that jobs are actively progressing through the defined processing workflow and have not become stalled, lost, or incorrectly work flowed.
+Desirable SYST EM UPDATES F11 2.1 The MAC Registry will allow for parameters to be amended and adjusted to accommodate practice, policy, and legislative changes.
+TR 86 Mandatory